andrewxcheng/react-template-capstone/README.md

 To open a terminal:
 * Click Terminal → New Terminal

-To open the terminal with shortcuts:
-* Windows/Linux: `Ctrl + ``
-* Mac: `Cmd + ``

 ### 5. Install Dependencies
 Inside the terminal, you'll need to install the template on your computer.

 Type the following into your terminal:
 `npm install`

 This installs React, Vite, and all required packages.
 These are the dependencies that your project runs on.